EngReteti/EngReteti/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 About Me?
 I am a **Computer Science student at The Co-operative University of Kenya** currently focusing on building a deep foundation in **Software Engineering**.
 I am a passionate problem solver and a critical thinker who believes in mastering the core logic of programming before scaling to the cloud.

 My journey is rooted in building efficient, maintainable software.
-Once I have established a strong professional foundation in engineering, I am keen to transition into **DevOps Engineering** and **Cloud Architecture**.
+Once I have established a strong professional foundation in software engineering, I am keen to transition into **DevOps Engineering** and **Cloud Architecture**.

 * 🔭 **Current Initiative:** Building a strong foundation in Software Engineering through Java and Python.
 * 🌱 **Deep Learning:** Advanced DSA, Database Management, and Distributed Systems.